-The High Efficiency Particulate Air, or HEPA, filter, was designed to shield scientists from radiation as they developed an atomic bomb during World War II.
-Today these filters are frequently used in hospitals, science labs and even homes.
+The High Efficiency Particulate Air, or HEPA, filter, was created to shield scientists from radiation as they developed an atomic bomb during World War II.
+Today these filters are often used in hospitals, science labs and even homes.

 These filters have a MERV rating of 1721, depending on the model.
 This rating indicates how well a filter can remove pollutants from the air.

 Because of their high-efficiency filtration performance, HEPA filters are thick and can restrict airflow.
-It’s important to ask Climate Control Service Experts to confirm your heating and cooling system can handle one.
+It’s important to check with Climate Control Service Experts to confirm your heating and cooling system can handle one.

-Media air cleaners are much thicker than basic air filters.
+Media air cleaners are denser than basic air filters.
 They’re often four to five times wider—or more.
-This barrier attaches closely against your HVAC equipment.
+This barrier mounts closely against your HVAC equipment.

 Because its active surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.